mwielgoszewski/www.tssci-security.com/archives/2006/09/01/firefox-2-beta-2.rst

 **edit: 11/06**

-To remove the green ¢â‚¬Ågo arrow¢â‚¬?, go to , and look for:
+To remove the green "go arrow", go to about:config, and look for:

     browser.urlbar.hideGoButton